-The school election takes place on the second Tuesday in September of odd-number years.
+The school election takes place on the first Tuesday after the first Monday in November of odd-number years.
 Each school election is used to elect citizens to the board to maintain a five-member board and to address other questions that must be submitted to the voters.

-Citizens of the school district community seeking a seat on the board must file their nomination papers with the board secretary, or the board secretary's designee, between sixty-four and forty days before the school election unless otherwise directed.
+Citizens of the school district community seeking a seat on the board must file their nomination papers with the board secretary, or the board secretary's designee, in accordance with the timelines established by law.